Are you using an Apple Silicon (M1, M2, etc.) machine?

 TotalFinder is just a better Finder

-My goal is to improve Finder in areas where it is lacking but keep the overall design, which is good.
+My goal is to improve Finder in a few areas where it is lacking, while keeping the same general design.

 TotalFinder is a plugin, not a replacement